ankitkk/MqttRPC/README.md

 # MqttRPC ![MIT](https://img.shields.io/badge/license-MIT-blue.svg)

-`MqttRPC` is a RPC library for C++ and uses MQTT as its underlying transport.
+`MqttRPC` is a RPC library for C++ and uses [MQTT](https://en.wikipedia.org/wiki/MQTT) as its underlying transport.

 While there are many rpc libraries available, they are all typically based on a traditional client-server implemention.
 This forces one-to-one relationships between entities ultimately leading to scalabiltiy issues for larger distributed systems with both one-to-one and one-to-many relationships between entities.

-`MqttRPC` tries to introduce a concept of a `peer` and unlike tradtional client-sever relationship it is bidrectional and supports one-to-many rpc.
+`MqttRPC` tries to introduce a concept of a `peer` and unlike tradtional client-sever relationship it is bidrectional and supports one-to-many and many-to-many rpc.

 `MqttRPC` doesn't use any IDL and is _extremely_ lightweight.
 And most importantly, unlike its peers, it doesn't use boost and is threading model agnostic.
 It is straight forward to embed this in an existing event loop.